Suports vision, skin and mucous membranes

 - 1 Provitamin A for the maintenance of normal skin, vision, and mucous membranes

 - 2 With natural vitamin E that contributes to the protection of cells from oxidative stress

 - Manufactured under Danish pharmaceutical control

 |1 capsule contains:||% RDA*|

-At a dosage of 5 capsules per day or higher a tanning of the skin may occur.
+Taken at a dose of three capsules per day or more, a yellowish tanning of the skin may occur.
+It is completely harmless.

 Long-term use of high doses (5 capsules per day) is not recommended for heavy smokers

 Dietary supplements should not replace a varied diet.

 A healthy lifestyle and a varied diet are important for maintaining good health.

 Capsule shell: Bovine gelatin,